 This is not the case for the model I plan to equip.
 I have therefore to swap insulated wheels for non-insulated wheels.
 See the article on the Nord Rapide cars.

-These are REE lanterns that I have equipped with SMD LEDs.
+These are REE lamps that I have equipped with SMD LEDs.
 They are glued, after scraping the paint on the back, on the lantern holders opposite the footbridge.
 The wires go directly down under the buffer beam and then run along the edge of the chassis.
 Be careful to pass under the buffers that are mobile and could catch the wires.

 The brass bearings are connected in pairs by a strand of wire soldered to a flexible wire.
-The wires coming from the lanterns and those of the bogies pass through a hole drilled into the hopper and are soldered to the control circuit equipped with a bistable reed switch allowing the lanterns to be switched on and off.
+The wires coming from the lamps and those of the bogies pass through a hole drilled into the hopper and are soldered to the control circuit equipped with a bistable reed switch allowing the lamps to be switched on and off.

 The (220 µF) capacitor is mounted under the PCB.
 It is stuck with thick double-sided adhesive on the single ballast plate that I left in place.
 This arrangement allows the reed switch to be high enough to be operated without difficulty by a magnet placed above the wagon.